Newborn baby in Brazil survives after being buried alive

 The Mato Grosso state police department said in an email Saturday that a 15-year-old gave birth earlier in the week, but believed the baby had died and buried her in the backyard of the indigenous family's house.

-The police received an anonymous tip related to the burial and dug up the baby, who was hospitalized and said to be in stable condition.
+The police received an anonymous tip related to the burial and dug up the baby, who was hospitalised and said to be in stable condition.

 The baby's grandmother and great-grandmother have been taken into custody pending an investigation.